Understanding Nuclear Medicine

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Parathyroid Scan: You will receive an injection of a radioactive tracer.
 The first set of images are taken shortly after the injection.
 The second set of images are taken approximately 2 hours after the injection.
 Each set of images can take up to 1¼ hours.
 Total time to complete the exam is about 3 hours.

-MUGA Scan: You will receive 2 injections, with a 20-30 minute waiting period between them.
-Imaging begins after the second injection and usually takes 45 minutes to 1 hour to complete.
+MUGA Scan: This involves two injections separated by a 20-30 minute waiting period.
+Imaging to assess heart function begins after the second injection and typically lasts 45 minutes to 1 hour.

 Preparing For Your Appointment